 Between 2007-2015 Vladimir Lungu was conductor of the Mersin State Opera (Turkey) and since 2009 held the position of Music Director.
 He conducted an impressive list of opera and ballet works, both classical and turkish, including world and local premieres and various concerts.

 As a guest conductor Vladimir Lungu collaborated with Bucharest, Iasi, Constanța, Cluj-Napoca (Hungarian), Istanbul, Izmir, Antalya and Samsun Opera Houses, The “Serghei Lunchevici” National Philharmonic Orchestra of Moldova, The National Radio Orchestra of Bucharest, The “Transylvania” Philharmonic Orchestra of Cluj, The “Moldova” Philharmonic Orchestra of Iasi, Philharmonic Orchestras of Sibiu, Oradea, Izmir, Adana and Eskișehir, The DESO Dokuz Eylül University Symphony Orchestra.
-He participated frequently at highly prestigious Aspendos International Opera and Ballet Festival, Mersin International Music Festival, Istanbul Opera Days, Eskisehir National Opera and Ballet Days, Sibiu Opera Festival, Musical Autumn of Cluj Festival and recorded works of american composer Steven Lebetkin with The City of Prague Philharmonic Orchestra.
+He participated frequently at highly prestigious Aspendos International Opera and Ballet Festival, Mersin International Music Festival, Eskișehir National Opera and Ballet Days, Istanbul Opera Days, Sibiu Opera Festival, Constanța International Opera and Dance Festival and recorded works of american composer Steven Lebetkin with The City of Prague Philharmonic Orchestra.
 In 2013 Vladimir Lungu was awarded with the “Conductor of the Year” distinction by Turkey Lions Club.

 In 2015 Vladimir Lungu started his didactic activity at Izmir State Conservatoire and continue to collaborate with Izmir State Opera.